harshcommits/harshcommits.github.io/README.md

 4.**GitOps based gardener-operator deployment** -> Looking at GitOps options to deploy gardener-operator using ArgoCD for helm charts and Garden resource.

-5.**E2E DevOps framework deployment via automation** -> Similar to what I worked with at Accenture, deploy an end-to-end DevOps that contains all the tools required for verifying and shipping the application on a cloud-native k8s environment.
+5.**E2E DevOps framework deployment via automation** -> Similar to what I worked with in a previous job, deploy an end-to-end DevOps that contains all the tools required for verifying and shipping the application on a cloud-native k8s environment.
 The tools would be following:

 * Connection to GitHub repo as source code repository
 * CI/CD framework (Jenkins and GitHub Actions)